Lovecraft at 135: Yeah, He Won

 I think many horror/fantasy fans have the wrong image of Lovecraft.
 Simply because he disagreed with Robert E. Howard on various points, some Howard fans look upon HPL as 'arrogant'.
 He was self-deprecating almost to a fault.
 He once referred to himself as a "non-entity".
 That is not the view of an egomaniac.
 Lovecraft encouraged young writers obviously less talented than himself until the day he died.
 Once again, not the actions of a narcissist.

-Lovecraft was one of the first major pulp writers to praise Howard--A. Merritt was another--and he immediately called for a collection of REH's fiction after Howard died.
+Lovecraft was one of the first major pulp writers to praise Robert E. Howard--A. Merritt was another--and HPL immediately called for a collection of REH's fiction after Howard died.
+Lovecraft was a fan and a friend.

 So, here we are, one hundred and thirty-five years after Lovecraft was born.
-The 'lens' of most horror fiction is filtered through the paradigm Lovecraft refined and perfected—following the lead of Poe, Machen, Merritt and others.
+The 'lens' of most horror fiction is now filtered through the cosmic horror paradigm Lovecraft refined and perfected—following the lead of Poe, Machen, Merritt and others.

 One of the best examples of this—though, perhaps, unintended—was the HBO series, Lovecraft Country, in 2020.
 Inaccurate, dull and utterly not-scary, Lovecraft Country proved that HPL lived rent-free even in the minds of even his most ardent haters—almost ninety years after he died.
 Lovecraft, who isn’t known to have said a cross word to any Person of Color, simply had to be addressed and ‘dealt’ with.